Max Dehn, Axel Thue, and the Undecidable: The Rise of the Undecidable

 In the sequel, much simpler proofs were discovered in parallel with developments in group theory.
-One of the shortest proofs uses \emph{Higman's theorem} \cite{higman} and we describe it in the following section.
-The same method also implies that there exists a finitely presented group $G$ containing all finitely generated groups with solvable word problem.
-This group $G$ does not have a solvable word problem.
-In other words, there is no universal algorithm for the word problem for all solvable groups at the same time.\footnote{This fact is called the theorem of Boone and Rogers.}
+One of the shortest proofs uses Higman's embedding theorem from \cite{higman} and we describe it in the following section.
+The same method also implies that there exists a finitely presented group $G$ containing isomorphic copies of all finitely generated groups having solvable word problem.
+This group $G$ then does not have a solvable word problem.
+In other words, there is no uniform algorithm for all finitely presented groups that have a solvable word problem.\footnote{This fact is called the Boone--Rogers theorem.}

-We remark that there are many other properties of groups which cannot be recognized algorithmically, e.g., the properties of being trivial, finite, abelian, nilpotent, solvable, free, torsion-free, residually finite, simple or automatic.\footnote{This is a theorem of Adian and Rabin, see \cite[p.
-366]{miller2014} for a short proof.}

-It is not difficult to prove the related undecidability of the \emph{homeomorphism problem}\footnote{This problem asks for deciding whether two given $n$-manifolds are homeomorphic (for $n \ge 4$).
-This result was shown by A. A. Markov in 1958.} for manifolds from this.
+We remark that there are many other properties of groups which cannot be recognized algorithmically, e.g., the properties of being trivial, finite, abelian, nilpotent, solvable, free, torsion--free, residually finite, simple or automatic.\footnote{This is a theorem of Adian and Rabin, see \cite[p.
+366]{miller2014} for a short proof.} It is not difficult to prove the related undecidability of the homeomorphism problem\footnote{This problem asks for deciding whether two given $n$--manifolds are homeomorphic (for $n \ge 4$).
+This was treated by A. A. Markov in 1958.} for manifolds from this.

-\section{Explicit unsolvable examples}
+\section{Explicit Unsolvable Examples}

-As of today, many construction principles are known that yield finitely presented groups for which the word problem is unsolvable.
+As of today, many construction principles are known that yield finitely presented groups for which the word problem is unsolvable (i.e., undecidable).
 One particular method is quite simple and goes back to work of Higman and others \cite{higman}.
 To obtain such an example, take the finitely generated (and recursively presented) group

-where $E \subset \mathbb{N}$ is a recursively enumerable, but non-recursive set, i.e., an undecidable set.
+where $E \subset \mathbb{N}$ is a recursively enumerable, but non--recursive set, i.e., an undecidable set.
 Then use Higman's embedding theorem \cite{higman} to embed $G$ into a finitely presented group $G'$ with unsolvable word problem.
 Explicit examples are given in \cite{borisov} and \cite{collins}.

-Other more explicit examples are given in \cite{borisov} and \cite{collins}.
-In particular, Collins has found a group with $10$ generators and $27$ relations.
-There is an example with $3$ relations, but more than hundred generators in \cite{matiyasevich1967}.